schrodinger/protein-fep-benchmark/README.md

-# protein_fep_benchmark
+# Protein Binding FEP+ Benchmark
-Data and scripts for the Protein Binding FEP+ benchmark manuscript.
+Data and scripts for the Protein Binding FEP+ benchmark manuscript (Sampson, et al., in preparation).